The current state of heat network regulations - As of April 2025

 Heat Trust Scheme Rules

-Due to the limited nature of the Heat Network (Metering & Billing) Regulations 2014, an independent non-profit voluntary customer protection scheme, Heat Trust, was established in 2015.
+Due to the limited nature of the Heat Network (Metering & Billing) Regulations 2014, an independent non-profit voluntary consumer protection scheme, Heat Trust, was established in 2015.
 Their Scheme Rules sets out best practice guidelines on the services that heat suppliers must provide to their residents, crafted using Ofgem’s existing regulations for gas and electricity suppliers.

 Unfortunately, the protections granted by Heat Trust are only applicable to heat suppliers who register individual heat network developments up to the scheme.